top of page

 So when engagement drops, it is usually not because your content is bad.
 It is because the system changed, and most businesses were never told how to adapt.

-Here are the most common issues we see when social media feels stuck.
+Here are the most common issues I see when social media feels stuck.

 1. You Are Broadcasting, Not Connecting